Tutorfair is a website where you can find and book a local tutor. Every lesson supports our mission to make tutoring fair.

 So, what help is available to make the best application?

 Within the independent sector, schools tend to have a fairly comprehensive system of support for students, with staff holding their hands through the entire process, overseeing things such as the production of a successful personal statement and offering interview practice and preparation for tests such as LNAT and BMAT, for example.

 Over and above what the school can do, many parents will also look for additional help from external sources such as tutoring agencies, such as Tutorfair where you search to find University Advice Tutors, Oxbridge Admissions Tutors as well as BMAT tutors and LSAT tutors.
 Carefully chosen, some of these can be a great source of advice but often parents seek them out quite late in the process.

 The best applications are made by those students who have thought ahead and spent a considerable length of time planning their applications.
 By planning, I do not only mean the structuring and drafting of the personal statement but the reading and research which can help a student to gain a better understanding of the subject which they want to read at university

 Sarah C is a an ex-Deputy Headmistress who specialises in helping students apply to university.
-She also mentor students through their time at school, guiding them through the ups and downs, acting as an independent source of support when things are challenging, whether personally or academically.
+She mentors students through their time at school, guiding them through the ups and downs, acting as an independent source of support when things are challenging, whether personally or academically.

-You can also search for local tutors by subject, level and your postcode.
+Looking for tips on how to apply to university?
+Visit www.tutorfair.com to find a tutor who can help.
+You can search for local tutors by subject, level and your postcode.
 Tutorfair will show you search results with the top rated tutors at the top!